mne-tools/mne-icalabel/doc/api.rst

 This is the model originally available for `EEGLab <https://github.com/sccn/ICLabel>`_.
 The model was ported from matconvnet using `pytorch <https://pytorch.org/>`_.

+ICLabel is designed to classify ICs fitted with an extended infomax ICA decomposition algorithm on EEG datasets referenced to a common average.

 Architecture:

 .. image:: _static/ICLabel_DagNN_Architecture.png